kbengine/kbengine/kbe/src/lib/python/Doc/c-api/import.rst

 .. c:function:: long PyImport_GetMagicNumber()

-   Return the magic number for Python bytecode files (a.k.a. :file:`.pyc` and :file:`.pyo` files).
+   Return the magic number for Python bytecode files (a.k.a. :file:`.pyc` file).
    The magic number should be present in the first four bytes of the bytecode file, in little-endian byte order.
-Returns -1 on error.
+Returns ``-1`` on error.

    .. versionchanged:: 3.3
-      Return value of -1 upon failure.
+      Return value of ``-1`` upon failure.

 .. c:function:: const char * PyImport_GetMagicTag()